remarkjs/remark/packages/remark-parse/readme.md

 ### Turning off a tokenizer

 In rare situations, you may want to turn off a tokenizer to avoid parsing that syntactic feature.
-This can be done by deleting the tokenzier from your Parser’s `blockTokenizers` (or `blockMethods`) or `inlineTokenizers` (or `inlineMethods`).
+This can be done by deleting the tokenizer from your Parser’s `blockTokenizers` (or `blockMethods`) or `inlineTokenizers` (or `inlineMethods`).